Appledore from the River Torridge Sunset view at Westward Ho! The Torridge towards Bideford Tarka Morrismen on the Quay

 In Elizabethan times, Appledore along with Bideford, was the largest importer of tobacco, and tales of smugglers and a nautical air can be found around every corner!

-Don't forget the delicious Hocking's ice-cream made in Appledore and always available from their van on the quay!
+Don't forget the delicious Hocking's ice-cream made in Appledore and most times available from their van on the quay!

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------